VTshash14/Codepath_TPM_Prework/README.md

 ## Notes

-I did not face any major challenges.
-Except for the last bonus challenge (Challenge 7), I was able to do all of them.
+Except for the last bonus challenge (Challenge 7/ Bonus 2), I was able to do all of the challenges.

 ## License